History of anatomy: Galen

-It was through his experiments that Galen was able to overturn many long-held beliefs, such as the theory that the arteries contained air which carried it to all parts of the body from the heart and the lungs.
-This belief was based originally on the arteries of dead animals, which appeared to be empty.
+It was through his experiments that Galen was able to overturn many long-held beliefs, such as the theory that the arteries contained air, which it carried from the heart and lungs to all parts of the body.
+This belief was based originally on the arteries of dead animals, which had appeared empty.
 Galen was able to demonstrate that living arteries contain blood, but his error, which became the established medical orthodoxy for centuries, was to assume that the blood goes back and forth from the heart in an ebb-and-flow motion.
 Galen also made the mistake of assuming that the circulatory system was entirely open-ended.
 Galen believed that all blood was absorbed by the body and had to be regenerated via the liver using food and water.
 Galen viewed the cardiovascular system as a machine in which blood acts as fuel rather than a system that constantly recirculates.

-Although Galen correctly identified some of the organs involved in the vascular system, many of their functions were not correctly established.
-Galen believed that the liver played a vital role in the circulatory system by creating all nutritious blood in the body.
-The heart, according to Galen, kept the body warm and mixed the two types of blood via pores in the wall of the heart that separates the left and right ventricles.
-Galen proposed that the heart's warmth allowed the lungs to expand and inhale air.
-In contrast, Galen viewed the lungs as a cooling region in the body that also worked to expel sooty waste products from the lungs as they contract.
-In addition, Galen believed that the lungs kept the heart functioning properly by reducing the amount of blood in the right atrium, for if the right atrium contains too much blood, the pores in the heart do not dilate properly.
+Although Galen correctly identified some of the organs involved in the vascular system, many of their functions were not properly identified.
+Galen believed that the liver, for example, played a vital role in the circulatory system by creating all nutritious blood in the body.
+The heart, according to him, kept the body warm and mixed the two types of blood via pores in the wall that separates the left and right ventricles.
+Galen also proposed that the heart's warmth was what allowed the lungs to expand and inhale air.
+In contrast, Galen viewed the lungs as a cooling region in the body that also worked to expel sooty waste products from the body as they contracted.
+Additionally, Galen believed that the lungs kept the heart functioning properly by reducing the amount of blood in the right atrium—for if the right atrium contained too much blood, the pores in the heart would not dilate properly.

-Medieval to Early Modern Anatomy
+Medieval to early modern anatomy

+Abū Bakr al-Rāzī

+Abū Bakr al-Rāzī (full name: أبو بکر محمد بن زکریاء الرازي), c.
+864 or 865–925 or 935 CE, often known as (al-)Razi or by his Latin name Rhazes, also rendered Rhasis, was a Persian physician, philosopher and alchemist who lived during the Islamic Golden Age.
+He is widely regarded as one of the most important figures in the history of medicine, and also wrote on logic, astronomy and grammar.
+In his book Doubts about Galen, al-Razi rejects several claims made by the Greek physician, as far as the alleged superiority of the Greek language and many of his cosmological and medical views.